dansysanalyst/powergrid-doc/docs/table/cell-actions-buttons.md

 * When the user clicks on the link, the cell turns into an input text.

-::: warning
+::: warning ⚠️ WARNING
  This method is not available for `Collection` PowerGrid tables.
 :::

 | Parameter              | Description                                                                              | Default |